The History of Duluth, Minnesota's Seven Bridges Road

 Satisfied for the time being, Snively moved on again to other things in his life, but would return some two and a half decades later, (this time as the mayor of Duluth) to build the final leg to his road, the segment of the road leading to Hawk Ridge.

-Two of the bridges (#8 & #9) fell into disuse (by automobiles) when the eastern extension to and along Hawk Ridge was completed in the thirties.
+disuse (by automobiles) when the eastern extension to and along Hawk Ridge was completed in the thirties.

 Remnants of these two closely-built bridges still stand along a pedestrian pathway that shoots off from the main road near the last bridge crossed before the road ascends toward Hawk Ridge Nature Reserve.